|

 The Blood Resource

-In this Human Protein Atlas resource, we focus on the protein levels in blood of both healthy individuals and patients diagnosed with various diseases.
-These analyses are performed with antibody-based proximity extension assay and mass spectrometry-based proteomics.
-Here you can explore:
+In the new open access blood resource, we focus on the individual protein levels in blood of both healthy individuals and patients diagnosed with various diseases.

 Disease

-• proteins associated with each of the analyzed diseases
+- Proteins associated with each of the analyzed diseases

 Blood plasma proteome